Mehraayisha/PhishSnitch/README.md

 - Check if your email has been involved in known data breaches
 - Secure, anonymous querying using [LeakCheck.io](https://leakcheck.io/)
 - Clear and human-friendly results

+### 📰 Latest Cybersecurity News

+- Stay updated with the latest security threats, patches, and research

+- Curated from trusted cybersecurity news sources

+- Real-time feed integrated into the platform

 ---